unprolix/bastard/README.md

 This is a project built by the author for his own use.
 Contributions are welcomed.

-The public repository for the project is found at: TK
+The public repository for the project is found at: https://github.com/unprolix/bastard

 License